Andy Porter (footballer, born 1968): Coaching and managerial career

-He was appointed as caretaker player-manager at Kidsgrove alongside Terry Hillman after they sacked Dave Nolan on 14 November 2002 and was offered the job permanently on 31 December 2002.
+He was appointed caretaker player-manager at Kidsgrove alongside Terry Hillman after they sacked Dave Nolan on 14 November 2002 and was offered the job permanently on 31 December 2002.
 He resigned as manager on 28 March 2003, with Bernard Taylor being appointed as his successor.
 Following his spell at Kidsgrove manager, Porter returned to Port Vale as a youth coach.
 In December 2004, Porter made a playing comeback when he replaced Levi Reid early in Vale's 3–1 win over Tranmere Rovers.
-Over the next two seasons he made three more Football League and two FA Cup appearances under manager Martin Foyle, his former teammate at Vale.
+Over the next two seasons, he made three more Football League and two FA Cup appearances under manager Martin Foyle, his former teammate at Vale.
 A move to Nantwich Town in March 2006 was blocked by Foyle as the club were short-staffed.

-Following these brief cameos Porter settled down to his duties as youth coach and achieved a large amount of success with the youth team in 2007 and 2008.
-In the summer of 2007 the youth team entered the prestigious Irish youth tournament the Foyle Cup, beating AFC Bournemouth 1–0 in the under-18s final to claim the trophy.
-Porter also steered the team to a club record quarter final appearance in the FA Youth Cup, beating Premier League academy sides Bolton Wanderers (3–2 at the Reebok Stadium) and Tottenham Hotspur (1–0 at Vale Park) along the way, before losing to eventual finalists Chelsea 5–2.
+Following these brief cameos, Porter settled down to his duties as a youth coach and achieved great success with the youth team in 2007 and 2008.
+In the summer of 2007, the youth team entered the prestigious Irish youth tournament, the Foyle Cup, beating AFC Bournemouth 1–0 in the under-18s final to claim the trophy.
+Porter also steered the team to a club-record quarter-final appearance in the FA Youth Cup, beating Premier League academy sides Bolton Wanderers (3–2 at the Reebok Stadium) and Tottenham Hotspur (1–0 at Vale Park) along the way, before losing to eventual finalists Chelsea 5–2.

-Porter's charges then won the Midland Youth Cup for the first time in decades, beating Lincoln City 6–5 on a penalty shootout after a 1–1 draw at Sincil Bank.
-He had also taken charge of the reserve side for the majority of the 2007–08 season, and managed to finish second in The Central League Midland Division in front of several higher-placed clubs and clubs with youth academy status.
+Porter's charges then won the Midland Youth Cup for the first time in decades, beating Lincoln City 6–5 on a penalty shoot-out after a 1–1 draw at Sincil Bank.
+He had also taken charge of the reserve team for the majority of the 2007–08 season and managed to finish second in The Central League Midland Division in front of several higher-placed clubs and clubs with youth academy status.